9.2 Administration and governance

 Minister in charge of sustainability

 The Government of Flanders consists of 9 ministers, who are in office for a 5-year term.
-Minister Zuhal Demir (New Flemish Alliance (N-VA)) issince 2 October 2019 the Flemish Minister for Environment, Spatial Development, Nature and Agriculture (from 2019-2024).
+One of these ministers is responsible for Environment, Spatial Development, Nature and Agriculture (from 2019-2024).

 Department of Environment and Spatial Development